kpres12/kpres12.github.io/_posts/2024-10-02-LessonsLearnedFromOSINT.md

 ## Tools and Techniques Breakdown

-### 1. **Google Reverse Image Search**
+### 1. **Google (and Bing!)
+Reverse Image Search**

-Google's reverse image search feature was instrumental in locating the source of the outdated satellite image.
+Google and Bing's reverse image search feature was instrumental in locating the source of the outdated satellite image.
 By uploading the image, we were able to identify a matching location on a Blogger website.
+I did try Yandex as well, but I found Google and Bing's process more intuitive and easier to get good results from.

 #### Why It Worked:
 - **Effectiveness:** It’s an efficient way to find visually similar content across the web, which can reveal valuable context or source materials, such as identifying landmarks or military bases.